teebalroshood/ENCE_3100_2025/Final_Project/README.md

 ---

 ## Block Diagram
-Below is a simple block diagram representation of the system.
-You may replace it with a proper graphic later:
+Below is a simple block diagram representation of the system:

 ```
      +---------------------+